ihodes/ai-contest-planet-wars-clj/README.md

 ## Notes

 Note that the start-up time is 3000ms instead of 1000; this is because it takes about that long for the JVM to get going with Clojure.
+If the bot times out, there's a chance you'll need to increase the time.

 Hopefully there will be an update to the game engine that doesn't penalize slow start-up times (e.g. both bots send "OKAY" when they're all ready, *then* recieve the map/game-state from the game engine.)